kmdouglass/mm-kmd/README.md

 ## General Information
 These files contain various scripts and code that I have found useful while working with Micro-Manager.
 You may freely use them as you wish.

+Some documentation may be found at the [Wiki](https://github.com/kmdouglass/Micro-Manager/wiki).

 If you don't know what Micro-Manager is, check out their website: https://micro-manager.org/

 ## Instructions